The low carb diet is a dietary system that some people have a lot of success with.

 Nina Teicholz is also one of the biggest names in the nutrition world.

 An investigative journalist famous for her award-winning book of 2014, which is one of the most interesting nutrition books around.

 - The Big Fat Surprise: Why Butter, Meat and Cheese Belong in a Healthy Diet

-Her book is incredibly well-research and shows the many wrongs of conventional dietary advice in meticulous fashion.
+Her book is incredibly well-research and shows the potential benefits of a low-carb diet.

 With the recent release of his first book, Sammy Pepys is someone to look out for.